daphneyyy/CSE158_Assignment2/README.md

 - While the models showed improvements in predicting clothing fit, further optimization is still necessary to enhance their performance.
 One key parameter, `max_depth`, was tuned for the Decision Tree classifier to find the optimal value that maximized the weighted F1 score.

 - Overall, this analysis provides valuable insights into predicting clothing fit using the RentTheRunway dataset.
 The findings highlight the significance of user measurements, reviews, and text features in accurately determining clothing fit and can guide further model refinement and optimization.

+[^1]: Misra, R., Wan, M., & McAuley, J. (2018).
+Decomposing fit semantics for product size recommendation in metric spaces.
+In Proceedings of the 12th ACM Conference on Recommender Systems (RecSys '18).